geomodulus/torontobot/README.md

 This bot is brand new, so go easy on it if it doesn't get things right.
 It can answer questions about the operating budget surprisingly well!

+To run queries locally you'll need an OpenAI API token.
+Get one at openai.com.

 ## Dependencies

 This project requires the Go programming language and sqlite3 installed on your local system.
 Both